Board Of Directors

-Katie is an Assistant Professor of Medicine at Harvard Medical School and an Associate Physician in the Division of Rheumatology, Immunology and Allergy at Brigham and Women’s Hospital in Boston, MA.
+Katie is an Assistant Professor of Medicine and Medical Director of Asthma Clinical Research at Vanderbilt University Medical Center.
+She was formerly an Assistant Professor of Medicine at Harvard Medical School and an Associate Physician in the Division of Rheumatology, Immunology and Allergy at Brigham and Women’s Hospital in Boston, MA.
 She graduated from UMDNJ-Robert Wood Johnson Medical School in 2007 and then completed her internship and residency at Beth Israel Deaconess Medical Center and fellowship in Allergy and Immunology at Brigham and Women’s Hospital, both in Boston.
 As a clinician scientist, her current clinical and research work focuses on severe asthma and drug allergies to non-steroidal anti inflammatory drugs such as aspirin and ibuprofen.

 Emmanuel Doe is the President of Interactive Data’s Real time business.
 He is responsible for leading the strategy, business development and business management of the Real Time Services, serving the spectrum of clients ranging from retail to institutional electronic trading.

 Prior to joining Interactive Data, Mr. Doe was the Global Business Manager for Thomson Reuters’ High Frequency Research and Trading Business from 2006 to 2011.
 In this capacity he ran the high frequency application, services and content businesses.
 He was instrumental in starting and growing the global penetration of this business and often spoke at industry events providing thought leadership in this rapidly evolving market.